gvwilson/thirdbit/_posts/2004/2004-12-30-why-i-teach.md

   she <a href="http://www.canuck.com/famous5/html/history.html">wasn't
   legally a person</a> in Canada.
-Fifty years ago, most of the world's people suffered under totalitarian rule; in the year I was born, judges could---and did---order electroshock therapy to "cure" homosexuals.
+Fifty years ago, most of the world's people suffered under totalitarian rule; in the year I was born, judges could—and did—order electroshock therapy to "cure" homosexuals.
 Yes, there's still a lot wrong with the world, but look at how many more choices you have than your grandparents did.
 Look at how many more things you can know, and be, and enjoy.
 And most